There are so many ways to build a list and it’s actually a lot simpler than a lot of people make it.

 With the right tools, and a little creativity you can make some awesome stuff that your readers are just dying for.

 Are there limitations to Canva?
 Sure.
-That’s why I have so many hacks to make my job a little easier.
-At the end of the day, it’s faster for me to use my hacks than to start from scratch with every design in adobe.
+That’s why I have so many tools and tricks in our design library.
+I use these tools myself to make my job a little easier.
+At the end of the day, it’s just faster for me to use the templates I’ve created for my brand and my other design tricks– time matters when you got two little ones!